AdaptiveMotorControlLab/CellSeg3D/README.md

 If you encounter any problems, please [file an issue] along with a detailed description.

 ## Testing

+You can generate docs locally by running ``make html`` in the docs/ folder.

 Before testing, install all requirements using ``pip install napari-cellseg3d[test]``.